Namecheap Private Email DNS records for domains on Namecheap Hosting nameservers

 Allow up to 30 minutes for the records to propagate and check the work of your mail service.

 MX record (mail exchange record), is an entry in the Domain Name System that identifies the mail server that is responsible for handling e-mails for that domain name.
-MX record is used to direct emails to a specific email server - thus, it is necessary for receiving emails to domain-based email addresses.
+MX record is used to direct emails to a specific email server - thus, it is necessary for delivery emails to domain-based email addresses.

 SRV record (service record) is a specification of data in the Domain Name System defining the location, i.e. the hostname and port number, of servers for specified services.

 CNAME record (canonical name record) is a type of resource record in the Domain Name System (DNS) used to specify that a domain name is an alias for another domain, the 'canonical' domain.
 All information, including subdomains, IP addresses, etc., is defined by the canonical domain.
-CNAME record for mail subdomain is set up only for URL redirect from mail.domain.tld to Private Email Webmail (https://privateemail.com/).
-CNAME records for autodiscover and autoconfig subdomains and the SRV record are used for automatic email accounts set up by some email clients.
+A CNAME record for the mail subdomain is set up only for URL redirect from mail.domain.tld to Private Email Webmail (https://privateemail.com/).
+CNAME records for the autodiscover and autoconfig subdomains and the SRV record are used for automatic email accounts set up by some email clients.

 That's it!